 - Promoting bike use and culture within our city & beyond.

 Geoff is an educator, nature lover and bike nerd who was completely oblivious about how to fix much of anything until he got involved with The Bike Dump community bike shop in ’05.
 Since then he’s gone on to volunteer with community bike shops all over the US, Mexico & Guatemala, as well as help develop dozens of community & school bike shops here in Winnipeg & beyond.
 He has spent the past 5 years co-directing The WRENCH, working with youth to build & use bikes as vehicles for social change.
 When he isn’t slinging wrenches you might find him in the garden, in the woods, in a book or in the basement with his screen printing supplies.

-Lawyer, teacher, now focused on the bicycle as the quiet revolution.
-Coordinator for the Elmwood High School CYCLE program and one of the crew chiefs for the Winnipeg Folk Festival Ride to Site crew.
+Former lawyer, teacher, now focused on the bicycle as the quiet revolution.
+Crew chief for the Winnipeg Folk Festival Ride to Site crew.